trinidj/phrolova-project-v2/data/resonators/verina/talents.md

 ### Gift of Nature

 When Verina casts Heavy Attack Starflower Blooms, Mid-air Attack Starflower Blooms, Resonance Liberation Arboreal Flourish or Outro Skill Blossom, ATK for all party members is increased by 20% for 20s.

----

-## Intro Skill: Verdant Growth

-Verina attacks the target, dealing Spectro DMG.

----

-## Outro Skill: Blossom

-Verina recovers HP to The next character (or other characters on a nearby team that activates an Outro Skill) equal to 19% of her ATK per second for 6s.
-All Characters on nearby teams gain 15% all-Type DMG Deepen for 30s.